Dynaco FM-3 Service

 Inspection, current draw and voltage checks, tube testing and replacement (if required), complete alignment (IF, discriminator, front end, multiplex board), switch cleaning.
 Includes one-hour run-in.
 (We also do a check for bad resistors and replace any found.)

-In many cases, unless yours has a bad hum, this option gets your FM-3 running well and sounding good.
+In many cases, unless yours has a bad hum or is otherwise noisy, this option gets your FM-3 running well and sounding good.
 Tubes replaced, if required, at modest extra cost.

 Don’t ignore your tubes!
 They’re all important, but the 6AT8A and 6BL8 tubes are notoriously flaky, and if they aren’t working right, your tuner certainly isn’t working right.
 Ideally, the audio out tube V72A (12AX7) triodes should be balanced to 20% or better.

-Alignment only: If you’re confident in your tubes and want a full alignment only, that’s $69.
+Alignment only: If you’re confident in your tubes and want a full alignment only, that’s $99.
+That adjusts the IF section, discriminator, front end, and stereo multiplex board.

 Our alignment procedure neutralizes all these challenges.